 3- Verifiable Tracking System

 Practically every co-op program requires a proof of performance.
 With digital co-op advertising, a reliable tracking system is needed to show proof of impression, reach, and delivery.
-Today, there are many 3rd party co-op program management companies, like Computer Market Research, that have expanded into digital to help fulfill vendor’s program requirements and provide support for running a digital co-op campaign.
+Today, there are many 3rd party co-op program management companies.
+SaaS companies, like Computer Market Research, have expanded into digital to help fulfill vendor’s program requirements and provide support for running a digital co-op campaign.
 These companies use tracking data to verify proof of performance, brand integrity, and measure program compliance.

 When national digital ad campaigns are localized, vendors are able to learn the highest converting ad initiative and apply that plan to boost sales by geographical location.

 By removing the complexities associated with a channel, Computer Market Research is reinventing the way a business manages its channel relationships.
 As a result, companies are able to use and automated partner relationship management application designed around their business rules.